imengyu/Ballance/README.md

 If you have any good modifications or problem solvers, welcome PR.
 If you have any good ideas or comments, or if you find a bug, please feel free to submit an issue.

-## Why did you do this?
+## Why did i do this?

-Ballance Unity is a small dream of the author, hoping to enable Ballance to run on mobile phones and facilitate the development of functional levels and modules (the latter has been [BallanceModLoader](https://github.com/Gamepiaynmo/BallanceModLoader) Implemented).
-Meanwhile, Ballance Unity was also my first work to learn about Unity game development, which greatly helped me improve my skills.
+Ballance Unity is a small dream of the me, I hoping to enable Ballance to run on mobile phones and easier make the levels and mods (the latter has been [BallanceModLoader](https://github.com/Gamepiaynmo/BallanceModLoader) Implemented).
+Also, Ballance Unity was my first project to learn about Unity game development, which greatly helped me improve my skills.

 ## Game album